 Add Flavor Makers.
 In this Mediterranean grain bowls recipe, a lot of the flavor comes from the simple olive oil dressing with lots of citrus, garlic, za’atar, and sumac.
 Take things up one more notch by adding Kalamata olives (or marinated artichokes) and a sprinkle of feta cheese!

-Having just come off a bit of an indulgent holiday season, this Mediterranean grain bowls recipe is one delicious way I plan to hit “reset” and return back to my healthy-eating routine.
-Happy New Year!Print
+This Mediterranean grain bowls recipe is one delicious way to “reset” and return back to your healthy-eating routine.

 Mediterranean Style Grain Bowls Recipe with lentils and chickpeas